 Articles in Progress

 Grasso, Jordan.
 In Progress. “‘Life-Saving’ or Deadly?
 Examining Police Militarization and Weaponization in California Police Departments.”
-To be submitted to Justice Quarterly.

 [Abstract] In this study, I analyze the relationship between police violence and militarization.
 Specifically, I assess the connection between material materialization – defined as the proliferation of military weapons and weapon accessories – in California police departments and police violence.
 Since 1997, local, county, state, and university law enforcement agencies across the country have acquired free military equipment through the 1033 Program, ranging from ready-to-eat meals, dumbbells, generators, and snowsuits to military rifles, high-caliber ammunition, armored vehicles, bayonets, and battering rams directly from the Department of Defense.
 Drawing on data from California police departments and the Federal 1033 Program, I reveal that the weaponization of local police departments drives the relationship between police militarization and the use of force.
 Specifically, I find that departments that receive more weapons and weapon accessories are significantly more likely to have higher counts of both lethal force and gun discharges committed by the police.

 Grasso, Jordan, Valerie Jenness, and Stefan Vogler.
 In Progress.
 “Police Avoidance: The Impact of LGBTQ Identities, Police Legitimacy, and Legal Cynicism on Hate Crime Reporting Attitudes.”
-To be submitted to Policing and Society.

 [Abstract] Criminologists, policymakers, and police scholars have long studied crime reporting correlates.
 However, questions remain unanswered about sexual minorities’ (SMs) hate crime reporting.
 This article assesses factors that shape the probability that SMs report bias-motivated crime victimization to the police.
 Specifically, we ask: (1) Does SM identity impact the likelihood of reporting future hate crime victimization, (2) Does SM identity impact views of the legal system and police, and (3) How do legal cynicism and perceptions of police legitimacy shape the likelihood of legal mobilization among SM hate crime victims?
 To answer these questions, we utilize survey data collected by the Vera Institute of Justice that captures experiences with hate crime victimization and reporting, as well as legal cynicism and perceptions of law enforcement.
 We find that SM identity does not directly affect hate crime-reporting behavior.
 However, SMs are more likely to express legal cynicism and less likely to view the police as legitimate, therefore influencing reporting behaviors and police avoidance.